dnguyen800/dnguyen800.github.io/_posts/2019-04-14-voice-assistant.md

 When testing voice control with lighting, I realized that the naming convention of devices is important to avoid confusion.
 If I have a light strip named **TV**, a Chromecast called **Living Room TV**, and an Android TV in the living room, there’s going to be some confusion when saying **``turn off the TV``**.

 ### Considerations before choosing a voice assistant
-> - **Test out the voice assistants yourself** by purchasing a cheap mini speaker or using the app on your phone.
-> - **Search for keywords like “direct integration” to learn if your product supports voice assistant directly.**
-> - **Consider the privacy implications of including always-on voice assistants.** I've had a few experiences where the voice assistant turned on and respond when I am 100% certain I did not say the trigger phrase.

 <ul class="alt">
   <li><strong>Test out the voice assistants yourself</strong> by purchasing a cheap mini speaker or using the app on your phone. </li>